 Offering Assisted Hatching, ICSI, and PGD (Preimplantation Genetic Diagnosis)

 Micromanipulation is the term for advanced techniques that can be performed in conjunction with IVF to improve the chances of pregnancy or screen out unhealthy embryos.
-Commonly called "cell surgery," these procedures are conducted using powerful microscopes and specialized equipment.
+Commonly called "cell surgery," these procedures are conducted at IVF Florida fertility clinics using powerful microscopes and specialized equipment.
 PGD (preimplantation genetic diagnosis), ICSI (intracytoplasmic sperm injection), and assisted hatching are offered to patients who can benefit from these technologies.

-Preimplantation genetic diagnosis, or PGD, is a micromanipulation technique that allows us to test embryos created with IVF for certain types of genetic conditions.
+Preimplantation genetic diagnosis, or PGD, is a micromanipulation technique that allows the doctors at IVF Florida to test embryos created with IVF for certain types of genetic conditions.
 Diseases such as Tay-Sach's, sickle cell anemia, or cystic fibrosis can cause severe pain, lifetime disability, and even death.
 For couples who know that they carry the genetic predisposition for such diseases, the chance to ensure that it will not be passed on to their children can be the difference between happiness and immeasurable suffering.

 A PGD biopsy is performed once the embryos have reached the three-day stage, when there are at least six to eight cells.
 At this stage, there is no specialization of cells, so the removal of one or two will not harm the embryo or result in developmental damage.
 The testing phase of preimplantation genetic diagnosis will take place next, at which time the extracted cells will be examined for indications of the genetic disease.
 The type of test performed depends on what the embryo is being screened for.
-Once it has been determined which embryos carry the condition and which do not, the embryo transfer procedure can be performed with the healthy embryos.
+Once it has been determined which embryos carry the condition and which do not, our south Florida fertility specialists will perform the embryo transfer procedure with the healthy embryos.